rorosaurus/tf2-binds/README.md

 spy.cfg
 ```

-For example, if you just want a special bind for the Medic class which announces to the team that you have an Ubercharge ready that you want to assign to the G key, you would create a `.cfg` file in `~\custom\CustomBinds\scripts\` called `medic.cfg`.
+For example, if you just want a special bind for the Medic class which announces to the team that you have an Ubercharge ready that you want to assign to the G key, you would create a `.cfg` file in `~\custom\CustomBinds\cfg\` called `medic.cfg`.
 This config script will execute when you first select or switch to the Medic class.
 It is recommended, for reasons elaborated below, that you create the `.cfg` files for all classes pre-populated with at least one special command.

 ```
 // medic.cfg